--Do you have any pictures of Three Oaks?: Of course!
+Do you have any pictures of Three Oaks?: Of course!
 The best place to find pictures and stay up to date is our facebook page! https://www.facebook.com/threeoakspetresort/

 -What's included in the boarding fee?: Along with the suite, 4+ daily one on one outings with a staff member for pups, Twice daily litter-scooping for cats, always fresh water, a daily "hotel housekeeping" room freshening service, and tons of love and attention!

--Do you do tours?: We absolutely do!
-We pride ourselves on transparency here, and are happy to show you around and answer any questions you may have.
-Tours are welcome during our quiet period, from 12-2:30, This way we can give you our undivided attention.
-We just ask for 15 minute notice(no need to schedule in advance unless you would like to) since we offer tours during our naptime, and sometimes we use this time to run errands(we gotta be here to show you around!).
-We typically don't offer any tours during open business hours only because we are frequently moving dogs and assisting customers, but if you can only tour during a specific part of your day we will be happy to accommodate you with the same 15 minute notice to make sure we are not currently moving pups.
+Can I see where my pet is staying?: Tours are encouraged, but not allowed at the time of drop off.
+We pride ourselves on transparency here, and are happy to show you around and answer any questions you may have but within reason as sometimes the facility is too busy even midday to accommodate tours, mostly during summer or holidays.
+Tours are always during our quiet period, scheduled between 12:30-2:30.
+This way we can give you our undivided attention.
+We just ask for 15 minute notice(no need to schedule in advance unless you would like to) since we offer tours during our naptime, and sometimes we use this time to run errands or will be out of the facility(we gotta be here to show you around!).
+We don't offer any tours during open business hours only because we are frequently moving dogs and assisting customers so it can be a liability issue and it disturbs our in house guests.

-Who might not be the best match for doggie-daycare: Pups who are frail, very senior, unaltered over 7 months, pregnant, over-anxious, resource guarders, physically unable to keep up with a playgroup, or are very dog-selective/aggressive.
+Who might not be the best match for doggie-daycare: Pups who are frail, very senior, unaltered males over 7 months, pregnant, over-anxious, resource guarders, physically unable to keep up with a playgroup, or are very dog-selective/aggressive.
 It is absolutely OK if your pup doesn't seem like a match, or didn't pass their assessment.
 We love them just the same!
 Some pups just aren't happy in a daycare group setting.
 We still have options for dogs like this, including private playtimes with a staff member and dayboarding!